marklysze/LlamaIndex-RAG-WSL-CUDA/README.md

 - sentence-transformers

 Notes:
-Getting the Nvidia CUDA libraries installed correctly for use within WSL was challenging, I followed the steps from these two links:
+Getting the Nvidia CUDA libraries installed correctly for use within WSL was challenging, I followed the steps from these links:

-1. CUDA Toolkit version 12.3 (latest as of 2023-11-03)
+1. CUDA Toolkit version 12.3 (latest as of 2024-02-25)
 - https://docs.nvidia.com/cuda/wsl-user-guide/index.html
 2. Install instructions within WSL:
 - https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&Distribution=WSL-Ubuntu&target_version=2.0&target_type=deb_local
+- If you run ```nvcc --version``` you should see the CUDA Toolkit version showing as 12.3.
+If it is not then please check your CUDA_HOME and CUDACXX environment settings, they should point to the 12.3 directory.
+Please see (this forum post)[https://forums.developer.nvidia.com/t/cuda-toolkit-cant-be-installed-on-wsl2/272795/3] for guidance.
+- Be sure to get this done before you install llama-index as it will build (llama-cpp-python) with CUDA support

 To tell if you are utilising your Nvidia graphics card, in your command prompt, while in the conda environment, type "nvidia-smi".
 You should see your graphics card and when you're notebook is running you should see your utilisation increase.

+If you have installed everything and are still not seeing your card being used, [see this file](llama-cpp-python-reinstall.txt) on steps I took to re-install llama-cpp-python with CUDA support.

 #### Using a full Linux OS?
 Check out the equivalent notebooks in this repository: [https://github.com/marklysze/LlamaIndex-RAG-Linux-CUDA](https://github.com/marklysze/LlamaIndex-RAG-Linux-CUDA)